superfell/zkSforce/README.md

  * many properties on ZKUserInfo are now in an Extras category/file
  * licenceType from ZKUserInfo was removed (its not longer in the API)
  * validFor on ZKPicklistEntry now returns an NSData rather than an NSString
+ * the signature for setPassword has changed from setPassword:forUserId: to setPassword:userId:

 ## Project setup (via CocoaPods)